Deborah Diaz

 Director, Mitigation

-Deborah Diaz joins the Tidal Basin Caribe team as a Director of Mitigation and will be based out of the Puerto Rico office.
-Prior to joining Tidal Basin, Diaz served as the group supervisor and branch chief for the Hazard Mitigation Community Planning Program and Flood Plain Management and Insurance Program.
-Served as senior directive for housing state agency and several federally funded local programs for the Commonwealth of Puerto Rico.
+Deborah Diaz is part of the Tidal Basin team as a Director of Mitigation.
+Before joining Tidal Basin, Diaz was the group supervisor and branch chief for the Hazard Mitigation Community Planning Program and Flood Plain Management and Insurance Program.
+Deborah also served as senior directive for housing state agency and several federally funded local programs for the Commonwealth of Puerto Rico.

 Diaz holds a bachelor’s degree in general arts, urban planning, and environmental ecology from the University of Puerto Rico.